Timhongphuc/Freeplay/README.md

 # Freeplay
-Freeplay, the open source (nearly) infinite whiteboard.
+Freeplay, the open source and (nearly) infinite whiteboard.
 A place to draw, plan, write and create.